-Contacts, including clients and visitors, should be asked basic screening questions.
-The Shared Health Online Screening Tool can help assess symptoms to determine whether further information and direction is needed from Health Links, Primary Care or 911.
-In cases where the Online Screening Tool is unavailable, the following print resources can assist:
+All staff and visitors across Manitoba’s health system are being screened.
+Your employer should have a staff screening process in place for you to complete prior to each shift.
+Clients and visitors should also be screened.
+The Shared Health Online Screening Tool can help assess symptoms to determine whether testing is advised or further information and direction is needed from Health Links, Primary Care or 911.
+The Screening Tool is available in Interactive Voice Response format by calling 1-877-308-9038.
+In cases where the Screening Tool is unavailable, the following print resources can assist:

-- Public Health Guidelines for Screening Clients of Shelters (Shared Health, April 23)
+- Public Health Guidelines for Screening Clients of Shelters (Shared Health, April 2020)

-What to Do: If an Individual Presents with Symptoms
+What to Do: If an Individual Presents with Symptoms or Isolation Needs

 - Provide cab fare and a mask.
 Keep the windows of the cab open if at all possible and position the individual as far apart from the driver as possible.
 Advise the driver to disinfect all interior surfaces of the cab after the trip, wearing disposable gloves that are placed in the trash after use.